 Option A (general audience) 60 minutes

+This masterclass will be an introduction to setting up a live set with a laptop, controllers and hardware instruments in order to explore some of the powerful tools Ableton Live provides to merge analog and digital realms.
 I will conduct a clinic wherein I will explain my electro-acoustic set-up in detail as well as provide an overview of the music software.

 I will involve the participants in clapping/tapping odd-metered phrases as well as learning some of the vocal syllables associated